-8.10 How do I set up a calculation using a job submission script?
+8.8 How do I set up a calculation using a job submission script?

-To set up a job submission script, we expect users to know some basic knowledge of MATLAB programing and your job submission systems, at least the basic idea of how to work with strings in MATLAB and how to get the job information.
+To set up a job submission script, we expect users to know some basic knowledge of python programing and your job submission systems.

-There are two modes for job submission: local submission or remote submission, depending on whether you submit ab initio calculations to the local machine where you run USPEX and MATLAB, or to a remote supercomputer.
+There are two modes for job submission: local submission or remote submission, depending on whether you submit ab initio calculations to the local machine where you run USPEX, or to a remote supercomputer.

-8.10.1 Step 1: Configuring files in Submission/folder
+8.8.1 Step 1: Configuring files in Submission/ folder